filiptodoric/filiptodoric.github.com/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: The guy behind the code.
+subtitle: The guy behind the code
 ---

 I am *almost* done getting my Bachelor's of Computer Science.
 I'll be graduating